 Mariposario de Benalmádena is located right next to Benalmádena Stupa so there is no need to travel much to see both at once.
 There you can walk amongst 1500+ butterflies from all around the world, flying freely above your head, between artificial waterfalls and many flowers.

 Opening hours: every day from 10 am to 7:30 pm

-If Benalmadena old town is not enough for you, you can check out Benalmádena Costa.
-Here are highlights of best things to see there:
+If Benalmadena’s Old Town isn’t enough for you, you can check out Benalmadena Costa attractions.
+It’s Here are highlights of the best things to do there:

-Benalmadena’s old town is located only 3km from Benalmádena Costa, 8km from Mijas Pueblo, 25km from Malaga, and 35km from Marbella so it’s fairly close to other popular places.
-As always, the fastest way to get there is by car.
+Benalmadena Pueblo is located only about 7km from Benalmadena Costa, 8km from Mijas Pueblo, 25km from Malaga, and 35km from Marbella.
+The most convenient way to get to Benalmadena Pueblo is by car or by bus.

 Where to park in Benalmadena Pueblo?